-In 2013, I was interviewed by Douglas T. Elliot, a friend of mine who is an editor in Los Angeles.
+In August, 2013, I was interviewed by Douglas T. Elliot, a friend of mine who was an editor in Los Angeles.
 The interview took place at the Hampton Inn Hotel in Lubbock, Texas (I was living in Texas at the time).
-This is part one of a series of interviews that the editor was doing for an upcoming publication, about the lives of various writers and musicians whom he knew (I used to occasionally write for one of his publications).
+This is part one of a series of three interviews that the editor was doing for an upcoming publication, about the lives of various writers and musicians whom he knew (I used to occasionally write for one of his publications).

 How would you describe yourself?

 That's a tall order for a first question.
-Complex, many-faceted, enigmatic, diverse, an intricate network of contradictions and complications.
+Complex, multi-faceted, enigmatic, diverse, an intricate network of contradictions and complications.
 Passionate, sentimental, notoriously sensitive.
 Moody.
 I'm definitely not an intellect but I can admirably fake it on occasion.
 I'm an extremely private person.
 Except when I submit to interviews, of course.

 How old are you?

 Old enough to know better than to answer rude and touchy questions.
 I've probably had more birthdays than Methuselah.
 In dog years I'm 305, give or take.
 Let's put it this way: I'm older than Justin Bieber, younger than David Cassidy.
-If you've never heard of David Cassidy, you're too young to be conducting this interview.
+If you've never heard of David Cassidy, you're too young to be reading this interview.

 Where are you from originally?

 Born in New Brunswick, New Jersey.
 My parents moved to Southern California when I was six and I lived there for nearly thirty years.
 Best years of my life.

 What is your heritage or ancestry?